Uriahadeniran06/tictactoe/README.md

 # tictactoe
-Creating the tic tac toe game with python and potentially employ front end tools to make it a user friendly game
+Creating the tic tac toe game with python and potentially employing front end tools to make it a user friendly game